Our Genealogical Helper for Melvin ...

 Unfortunately, we don't know of a website for Melvin.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Alabama: www.alabama.gov/

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Melvin.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Melvin
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Melvin.
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Melvin

 Our distance measurements begin at a specific point in Melvin.
 The point that we are using is located at these GPS coordinates - Latitude: 31.9304, Longitude: -88.4589 [Map].
 In this case, the coordinates for Melvin have been provided by the Geographic Names Information System (GNIS).

 |<2>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was significantly larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Melvin, please let us know so that we can improve our accuracy.|

 - Return to Citation